-How to prepare it: Shake in the mixer or fouet (egg whisker) until forming a dense and thick cream.
-Pour milk in the cup and cover with the coffee cream.
-Serve it with biscuits/cookies and sweet sauces on the side.
+How to prepare it: Mix the coffee, sugar and water in a mixer or with a fouet (egg whisker) until forming a dense and thick cream.
+Pour milk in a cup and cover with the coffee cream.
+You can add sweet sauces, like caramel or chocolate, and serve with biscuits.